microsoftgraph/microsoft-graph-docs/content/overview/query_parameters.md

 ### orderby

-To specify the sort order of the items returned from the API, use the **orderby** query option.
+To specify the sort order of the items returned from the Microsof Graph API, use the **orderby** query option.

 For example, to return the users in the organization ordered by their display name, the syntax is as follows: